kennethchoe/sql-crawler/README.md

 ## Commands

 * `n.bat serve`: launch vue on dev mode.
 Vue code is hot-reloaded.
-  * You much launch back-end from Visual Studio also as IIS Express profile.
+  * You must launch back-end from Visual Studio also as IIS Express profile.
 * `run-webapp.ps1`: launch webapp with vue code transpiled in it, on http:5002 and https:5003.
 * `build.ps1 -target publish`: create web package that can be used to run under IIS
 * `build.ps1 -target build-docker`: create web package on a linux docker image called `sql-crawler`